A fitness brand

-Every January barre3 does a big marketing push to drive in-studio attendance and online subscriptions.
-In the past it had been solely a marketing campaign, so this year I was excited to create a new feature set along with the regular campaign collateral.
-I made a landing page with a simplified registration flow, but my main focus was on a new goal-setting and tracking widget to enhance our online workouts subscriber experience.
+Every January barre3 catches the momentum of New Year's resolutions with a special month-long program to drive in-studio attendance and online subscriptions.
+In the past this had been solely a marketing campaign with the requisite landing page and registration flow.
+But this year I was excited to create a new feature to accompany the campaign: a goal-setting and tracking widget to help our online subscribers stay motivated.

-The Landing Page
+The Final Landing Page

 Cancellation Survey Respondent

 I wanted to address this problem with a feature that was simple and intutive, but also fun and rewarding.